-Whilst local authorities play a lead role, safeguarding children and protecting them from harm is everyone’s responsibility.
 Everyone who comes into contact with children and families has a role to play.

 Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as:

-- protecting children from maltreatment;
+- Protecting children from maltreatment;

-- preventing impairment of children’s health or development;
+- Preventing impairment of children’s mental and physical health or development;

-- ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and
+- Ensuring that children grow up in circumstances consistent with the provision of safe and effective care;

-- taking action to enable all children to have the best outcomes.
+- Taking action to enable all children to have the best outcomes.

-In this document a child is defined as anyone who has not yet reached their 18th birthday.
+In this document, a child is defined as anyone who has not yet reached their 18th birthday.
 ‘Children’ therefore means ‘children and young people’ throughout.

 The term ‘practitioners’ is used throughout the guidance to refer to individuals who work with children and their families in any capacity.